 Pro Tip: Some designs use a shadow box look in which uses a deeper return to create a somewhat recessed appearance to the fireplace.
 Advise your rep that this is your goal so they can provide a deeper scribe molding.

-Salem Wood Mantel Shelf in Cherry Stain
+Salem Wood Mantel Shelf in Cherry Stain on a white rock wall.

 Frequently Asked Questions About Measuring for Fireplace Mantels